Mark Cox (tennis) explained

 Career

-He played his first tournament on 3 November 1958 at the Torquay Indoor Championship.[3]
-During his career, he won twenty two singles titles[3] and three doubles titles spanning both the pre-Open Era and Open Era, reached the quarterfinals at the U.S. National Championships (in 1966), and the final at the event in Cincinnati (in 1977).[4]
-He also played for Great Britain's Davis Cup team, and was on the team that reached the 1978 final against the United States.[5]
-He has also gone down in tennis history as the first amateur player to beat a professional.[6]
+Cox played his first tournament on 3 November 1958 at the Torquay Indoor Championship.[5]
+During his career, he won twenty-four singles titles[5] [3] [4] and three doubles titles spanning both the pre-Open Era and Open Era, and reached the quarterfinals of the U.S. National Championships (in 1966) and the Australian Open (in 1971).
+He also played for Great Britain's Davis Cup team, and was on the team that reached the 1978 final against the United States.[6]

 Personal life